 How will Covid-19/Coronavirus Affect my Alternative Investment Portfolio?
 Part 57: July 18th

-Fourth wave of infections arrives in the U.S., spearheaded by stunningly rapid surge of the more powerful Delta variant; International watch: Israel and United Kingdom see major hospital surges from Delta; U.S. vaccination ranking plummets from number #2 to #25; Mask mandates return as Delta gains strength; "Many will be scarred for lifetime."
-Massive study of 2 million Covid-19 patients finds a stunning one-quarter suffer from long-Covid; The curious case of the ever-dropping effectiveness of the Pfizer vaccine against Delta; Change and update on my portfolio strategy.
+Fourth wave of infections arrives in the U.S., spearheaded by a stunningly rapid surge of the more powerful Delta variant; International watch: Israel and the United Kingdom see major hospital surges from Delta; U.S. vaccination ranking plummets from number #2 to #25; Mask mandates return as Delta gains strength; "Many will be scarred for a lifetime."
+A massive study of 2 million Covid-19 patients finds a stunning one-quarter suffer from long-COVID; The curious case of the ever-dropping effectiveness of the Pfizer vaccine against Delta; Change and update on my portfolio strategy.

 (Usual disclaimer: I'm just an investor expressing my personal opinion and am not an attorney, accountant nor your financial advisor.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: To remove conflicts of interest that are rife on other sites, I/we do not accept ANY money from outside sponsors or platforms for ANYTHING.
 This includes but is not limited to: no money for postings, nor reviews, nor advertising, nor affiliate leads etc. Nor do I/we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.
 Info may contains errors so use at your own risk.
 See Code of Ethics for more info.)